Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

-The study of geodesics in first and last passage percolation models has a rich history, beginning with the work of Newman and co-authors \cite{Ne}.
-Here we survey works in the last passage percolation literature.
-Ferrari and Pimentel \cite{FP} were among the first to study infinite geodesics in exponential last passage percolation, proving several key results, which were extended by Coupier \cite{Co}.
-Sepp\"{a}l\"{a}inen \cite{Sep2} provides a recent exposition about geodesics in last passage percolation, including a discussion of history and proofs of the main results for exponential last passage percolation.
-Busemann functions in last passage percolation are intimately connected to its geometry.
-Sepp\"{a}l\"{a}inen and co-authors have a large body of work in this direction, establishing fine geometric properties, see \cite{FaSe, GRS2, JRS, SeSo}.
+The study of geodesics in first and last passage percolation models has a rich history, beginning with the work of Newman and co-authors; see for instance Newman \cite{Ne}, Licea and Newman \cite{LN}, and Howard and Newman \cite{HN}.
+In the last passage percolation literature, Ferrari and Pimentel \cite{FP} studied infinite geodesics in exponential last passage percolation and proved several key results, which were extended by Coupier \cite{Co}.
+Sepp\"{a}l\"{a}inen \cite{Sep2} gives a recent exposition about geodesics in last passage percolation, including proofs of the main results for the exponential case.
+Busemann functions in first and last passage percolation are intimately connected to its geometry.
+Hoffman \cite{Hoff} was one of the first to study them in first passage percolation.
+Sepp\"{a}l\"{a}inen and co-authors have a large body of work in this direction for last passage percolation, establishing fine geometric properties, see \cite{FaSe, GRS2, JRS, SeSo}.
 Cator and Pimentel \cite{CP2, CP} have also studied similar questions.